-'SMS related terminology' [see Annex II to this document], which provides literature examples to explain terms used in this guideline, including terms that are identified in bold type and underlined throughout this document
+'SMS related terminology' [see Annex II to this document], which provides literature examples to explain terms used in the Railway Safety Directive and the guidelines.
+Such terms are identified in bold type and underlined throughout this document

 Terminology and texts refer to good practice and other documents available in the railway sector, in other high reliability industries (civil aviation, maritime, chemical, nuclear, etc.) and in wide-spread management systems such as quality, environmental protection, etc.